Australia, NZ shares slip on caution ahead of policy meetings

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-SYDNEY, April 26 Australian and New Zealand shares dipped on Tuesday, mirroring softness across much of Asia as investors are wary of taking big positions ahead of key policy meetings this week.
+SYDNEY/WELLINGTON, April 26 Australian and New Zealand shares dipped on Tuesday, mirroring softness across much of Asia with investors wary of taking big positions ahead of key policy meetings this week.

+Policy decisions by the U.S. Federal Reserve, Bank of Japan (BOJ) and the Reserve Bank of New Zealand (RBNZ) are dampening appetite for risk assets, traders and analysts said.

+While the Fed is considered certain to stand pat on interest rates, expectations are divided on whether the RBNZ will cut or stay on hold.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan